Other Programming Opportunities

 More info: khanacademy.org/computing/computer-programming

-Age: Year 9 and 10
+Age: Year 7 and up

-More info: madmaker.com.au
+More info: codecademy.com

 RoboGals